Joli-ta/joli-ta.github.io/docs/2023-06-13-toggle-wifi.md

 nav_order: 2
 ---

+# Toggle WiFi on and off - Automator shell script

 Goal: have a simple shortcut if I want to turn WiFi on or off.
 Shows how it's done with Automator and a script.

 To assign a shortcut to some action, we need to define it first.